Alternate Assessment aligned with Alternate Academic Achievement Standards

-Alternate Assessment Waivers to Exceed 1% Cap:
+Alternate Assessment Waivers to Exceed the One Percent Cap:

-All USED waiver response letters are available here.
-Waivers are good for one year.
+(All USED waiver response letters are available here.
+Waivers are good for one year.)

 - Waivers were approved for the following states (20): AR, DE, GA, ID, KY, LA, MA, MI, MO, MS, NC, ND, NE, OH, OK, SD, TN, TX, WV, WI